 - Quiet hours are in effect daily beginning at 10 PM (8 PM in areas designated as “Quiet Lifestyle”) on Sunday, Monday, Tuesday, Wednesday, and Thursday evenings and ending at 8 AM the following day.
 Quiet Hours are in effect daily beginning at 1 AM (10 PM in areas designated as “Quiet Lifestyle”) on Saturday and Sunday mornings and ending at 8 AM that same morning (effectively “Friday and Saturday evenings”).
 Campus construction contractors are permitted to operate beginning at 7 AM.

 - At all other times, courtesy quiet hours are in effect.
-This means that residents should be conscious of their noise level and take care not to disturb others.
+This means that residents should be conscious of their noise level and take care not to disturb others in and around the residence halls, or the residential area.
 Residents who are asked to be quiet during Courtesy Hours should comply with any requests to end the disturbance of others.

 - To promote a quiet environment in which others can more easily sleep and study, all residents are required to check out of their rooms within 24 hours of their last final examination.